 - Episcleritis does not usually have any significant long-term consequences unless it is associated with an underlying disease such as rheumatoid arthritis.

 - The non-necrotising forms of scleritis do not usually permanently affect vision unless the patient goes on to develop uveitis.

 - Necrotising scleritis with inflammation is the most severe and distressing form of scleritis.
 It is common for vision to be permanently affected.

-- When either episcleritis or scleritis occur in association with an underlying condition like rheumatoid arthritis then their progress tends to mirror that of the underlying disease.
+- When either episcleritis or scleritis occurs in association with an underlying condition like rheumatoid arthritis then its progress tends to mirror that of the underlying disease.

 - Posterior scleritis is also associated with systemic disease and has a high likelihood of causing visual loss.